What is General Education?

 Why is General Education required?

 Gen Ed is not a random series of courses to "get out of the way" - it is a program of courses to lead the way to students' future success in higher education, the workplace, and the community.
 Because Gen Ed courses are framed around a Big Question, which is tapped by a Signature Assignment, students repeatedly exercise Gen Ed Learning Outcomes (GELOs) and "cross-train" their mind.
 Gen Ed helps students acquire transferable skills, expand their perspective on the world, explore possibilities and opportunities, and discover the unexpected.
 Thus, the General Education program is designed to help students achieve both program-level (GELOs) and core and breadth area (ALOs) learning outcomes.

-Area Mission and Learning Outcomes
+Area Learning Outcomes (ALOs)

 The table provides the mission statements and learning outcomes for the five CORE and 3 BREADTH areas of general education at Weber State University.